 So why is this still on your website?

-A frequent problem I've encountered in the transgender community is the assumption that a narrative has to be visible in order to be real.
+A frequent problem I've encountered in the transgender community is the assumption that only mainstream narratives are real.
 I've chosen to leave this archive online because it is important for people to have access to this journey and the possibilities that it opens.
 If conventional gender concepts don't work for you, feel free to invent your own.
 They may stick, or not, and either is ok.
 I have no regrets about the period in which my gender expression was "queer medieval monastic" and want to ensure others know that it's one possibility in many.